 Now, for the track point of X (see “2”), state.DriverOrVehicle returns “undefined” (see “3”), despite of what we see in the text box for the context.state,(see “4”), and despite of [...] shown in my other screen dumps (see “XY”).

 I don’t see how the test output (see “3”) makes sense in my particular case.
 What more should I look at to make sure that everything is working as it should, and that the unexpected behavior is not from the server, but from the script or even from the state diagram?

 See attached screen dumps, relevant exported track data, state diagram and event rule.

 Direct questions about features to support!

-We can answer direct questions related to the features in GpsGate, but that does not mean we will develop a script for you, or trouble shoot complex customization you might have created.
+We can answer direct questions related to the features in GpsGate, but that does not mean we will develop a script for you, or troubleshoot complex customization you might have created.
 Only provide solutions to your customers that you understand and can control.
-We can also give you a contact to a GpsGate Solution Provider which might be able to help you with your customization needs, including scripting.
+We can also connect you to a GpsGate Solution Provider who might be able to help you with your customization needs, including scripting.